sinclairzx81/appex/readme.md

 }
 ```

-Will create the following routes:
+will create the following routes:

 ```javascript
 http://[host]:[port]/